 NCERT Solutions for Class 7 History Chapter 3 The Delhi Sultans contains answers to the exercise questions given in the “Our Pasts-II”.
 All the answers provided here are accurate and simple that will help you understand the concepts easily and continue your studies without a doubt.
 These solutions will also help you to score higher marks with the help of well-illustrated answers.
-All the questions and answers are provided here in PDF format.

 Question 1: Which ruler first established his or her capital at Delhi?